morlombakop/conichi-code-challenge/README.md

 ## Quick start

 1. Ensure you have node version 8.11.0 and above as well as npm version 6.0.0 and above installed
+2. From your terminal Naviagte to `conichi-code-challenge` directory
+3. run `npm i` to install project dependencies.
-2. run `npm run develop` to transpile typescript and start the app with type checking.
+4. run `npm run develop` to transpile typescript and start the app with type checking.
-3. run `npm run start` to transpile typescript and start the app.
+5. run `npm run start` to transpile typescript and start the app.
 View the app on `localhost:1234`
-4. run `npm run test` to execute the unit test.
+6. run `npm run test` to execute the unit test.
-5. run `npm run build` to build the app for production.
+7. run `npm run build` to build the app for production.
 The production files will be available in the `dist directory`